andersnorlin/BuildingAI/README.md

 Summary

 Pet Detector is an AI-based app that identifies whether an animal in an image is a dog or a cat based on their physical characteristics such as height, weight, and body length.
 This solution helps quickly classify pets in environments such as animal shelters or vet clinics.
+Building AI course project

 Background